hmito/esj73web/regist_session_en.md

 All sessions at this conference—including symposia, workshops, and forums—will be recorded and made available later on the RakuRaku-Conference at a later date.

-In order to prevent problems with the recordings, all recording works will be handled by a contractor.
+In order to prevent problems with the recordings, all recording jobs will be handled by a contractor.
 Organizers cannot perform the recording.

 ## Organization of Symposium and Workshop